alexsandrovp/comprobe/README.md

 # comprobe

-A tool to probe dlls for its COM registry.
+A tool to probe dlls for their COM registry.

 ## Overview